AviatrixSystems/Docs/HowTos/fqdn_faq.rst

  #.
 Check the tag to make sure it has the intended URL configured.
  #.
 Run a "wget" test from a private instance in the VPC to a URL configured in the tag.
  #.
 Use "Step 4" at Egress FQDN View Log, select the problem gateway and download the log.
 Review the log file and analyze if the intended URL is in the log entry, why it is being accepted or denied.
  #.
-Note: if a tag has "White list" option selected, all URL in the tag will be accepted.
-On the other hand, if a tag has a "Black list" option selected, all URL in the tag will be dropped.
+Note: if a tag has the "White list" option selected, all URLs in the tag will be accepted.
+On the other hand, if a tag has a "Black list" option selected, all URLs in the tag will be dropped.
  #.
 If none of the above work, try to Disable and Enable the tag again.
 This will restart the FQDN function on all attached gateways.
  #.
 If all above steps failed, get help from the Aviatrix support team and upload `tracelog <https://docs.aviatrix.com/HowTos/troubleshooting.html#upload-tracelog>`_.